nibrasohin/ClioPhoebe/Metadata Documentataion.md

 ```

-## sources
+## Sources
-sources will contain the tag that will be the corresponding feed name.
+Sources will contain the tag that will be the corresponding feed name.
 Each `tag` needs to have the following metadata associated with it:

 | Name                          | Type      | Description |
 |:-------------------------|:----------|:---------------|